-Amsterdamse Bos is a forest area / city park located in Amsterdam-Zuid and Amstelveen.
+Amsterdamse Bos is a large city park located in Amsterdam-Zuid and Amstelveen.
 Although the city of Amsterdam is the official owner and maintainer of the Amsterdamse Bos, most of its terrain is located in Amstelveen.

-For adults the Amsterdamse Bos offers scenery for long walks, exercise, sports but also several cafe's and restaurants and an open air theatre.
-The Amsterdamse Bos is also frequently host to a diversity of cultural events, parties and manifestations.
+The Amsterdamse Bos offers beautiful scenery for long walks, sports & exercise, but also several cafe's and restaurants and an open air theatre.
+The Amsterdamse Bos is also frequently host to cultural events, festivals and manifestations.

 Actual construction didn't start until 1934, when the worldwide economic crisis had also reached Amsterdam.
 A lot of unemployed men were obliged to work on the Amsterdamse Bos construction site for their dole money.
 Prison inmates where also put to work in the area.

 The second world war saw a grimmer type of forced prison labour: Jewish men interned in a nearby labour camp were forced to work digging ditches on the Bos construction site.
 Most of these labourers were later deported to concentration camps.

 After the war the construction of the Amsterdamse Bos continued until the early 1970's when the last trees were officially planted.